andremano/GIS-4-Land-Administration/spatial_relationships.rst

    | For this exercise you will need this `dataset <https://canvas.utwente.nl/files/1758642/download?download_frd=1/>`_.
 The dataset contains the following layers:

-   - *spatial_relationships.qgs* a QGIS project preloading a *geopackage* containing the following layers:
+   - *spatial_relationships.qgz* a QGIS project preloading a *geopackage* containing the following layers:

       - *lines* (just some lines)
       - *points* (just some points)